 Lough Inagh Lodge, Connemara

 Ok, so Lough Inagh Lodge isn’t exactly an Irish castle, but this beautiful lake-side manor set in the wild landscape of Connemara offered just as much a fairytale experience as staying in a proper castle.
 Located on the shores of Lough Inagh overlooking the mountains, it’s a stunning and tranquil getaway.
 The building dates back to 1880 when it was used as a fishing lodge.
-It has since been updated in a luxurious manor that hints at old world charm and elegance.
-Book a stay at Lough Inagh Lodge.
+It has since been updated in a luxurious manor house that hints at old world charm and elegance.

 Psst: Looking for more tips for your Ireland travels?
 Check out my new Ireland-specific blog, Ireland Stole My Heart, for planning guides, advice, and more!